-Eco Logical Australia acknowledges Traditional Owners of Country throughout Australia and recognises the continuing connection to lands, waters and communities.
-We pay our respect to Aboriginal and Torres Strait Islander cultures; and to Elders both past and present.
+Eco Logical Australia acknowledges Traditional Custodians of Dharawal Country and recognises the continuing connection to lands, waters and communities.
+We pay our respect to Aboriginal and Torres Strait Islander cultures; and to Elders past and present.
 Through this acknowledgement we commit to ongoing learning and understanding on our journey to reconciliation.